 Optimize Customer Margins

-With the coronavirus pandemic sweeping the nation, this may give you time to reassess your customer relationships and confirm who your top 20%, middle 60%, and bottom 20% really are.
+As the coronavirus pandemic swept the nation, you may have reassessed your customer relationships.
+Can you confirm who your top 20%, middle 60%, and bottom 20% really are?
 Asking the following questions may provide insights:

 - Can they commit to a future revenue stream?

 - Might this be a good time to re-negotiate many of your customer agreements so each party gets more of what they want?

 In these challenging times, everyone needs clarity — don’t let this opportunity to dig in and improve your customer relationships slip by.

 Just because you've been doing business with someone for a long time doesn't mean they're a good customer.
 In fact, it could mean they've been hurting your business longer than you would like to admit.
 And, while the current health crisis is troubling to all, it may provide an opportunity to make some long-awaited and difficult decisions.

 Now may be the right time to approach unprofitable customers regarding the dilemma you face in maintaining the status quo during this challenging time, allowing you to improve the relationship.
 In the event that’s not possible, they may be more understanding of your justification for pulling back if things can’t improve.